1712n/dn-institute/content/attacks/posts - Create - 2023-11-18-Kronos.md

 ## Summary

 On November 19, 2023, Kronos Research, a Taipei-based cryptocurrency trading and investment firm, was targeted by a hacker who stole over $25 million from the firm's treasury using [unauthorized API keys.](https://cryptonews.com/news/kronos-research-enters-negotiations-with-hacker-after-25-million-cryptocurrency-theft-offers-10-bounty.htm) This breach enabled the attacker to access the company's blockchain wallets and conduct unauthorized transactions.
-The hack's impact extended beyond Kronos Research, affecting Woo X, an exchange closely affiliated with Kronos.
-As Kronos was a major liquidity provider for Woo X, the security incident led to a temporary suspension of certain asset pairs on Woo X due to a liquidity shortage.
+The attack's impact extended beyond Kronos Research, affecting Woo X, an exchange closely affiliated with Kronos Research.
+As Kronos Research was a major liquidity provider for Woo X, the security incident led to a temporary suspension of certain asset pairs on Woo X due to a liquidity shortage.

 ## Attackers